 1936 – 1947

 The company reached an unprecedented scale.
-Its income is approaching 4 million dollars, and its sellers are already more than 20 thousand.
+Its income is approaching $ 4 million, and its sellers are already over 20,000.
 Therefore, it was decided to advertise nationally in the popular magazine Home Hearth.

-To show the growth and distribution of Avon, chose a new logo representing the letter A in the form of a fountain, pouring out two waterfalls, which are the legs of the letter.
-They demonstrate the flow of sales and many customers.
+To show Avon’s growth and distribution, choose a new logo that represents the letter A as a fountain pouring two waterfalls, the legs of the letter.
+They demonstrate the sales flow and the number of customers.
 A lotus flower is placed at the base of the A as a symbol of beauty and femininity.

 1947 – 1954